Why do some people refer to a new graduate as a GAR (Graduate Awaiting Registration) and others use the term Graduate Nurse?

 Yes, your GN registration will remain valid until the expiry date indicated on your certificate.
 You must renew your GN registration 30 days prior to its expiration if you do not pass the NCLEX before the end of the registration year (October 31st).
 If you fail the NCLEX three times, then your GN registration will be cancelled and you will no longer be able to work until you successfully complete the NCLEX and become registered as an RN.
 Please see Graduate Nurse Registration Policy.

-Does CRNPEI recognize other nursing exams?
+Does CRNMPEI recognize other nursing exams?

 No, the NCLEX-RN exam is the entry to practice exam for initial RN registration.
 This requirement is found in the Registered Nurses Regulations.
-CRNPEI does not recognize any other nursing exam for entry to practice, including CASN’s voluntary Canadian Examination for Baccalaureate Nursing.
+CRNMPEI does not recognize any other nursing exam for entry to practice, including CASN’s voluntary Canadian Examination for Baccalaureate Nursing.

 If I become registered part way through the registration year when am I required to renew my registration?